ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 target are not able to learn more about the client <-> target communication than if no proxy was used.

-It is not a goal of forwarding mode to prevent correlation between client <->
+It is not a goal of forwarded mode to prevent correlation between client <->
 proxy and the proxy <-> target packets from an entity that can observe both links.
 See {{security}} for further discussion.

 Both clients and proxies can unilaterally choose to disable forwarded mode for any client <-> target connection.

-The forwarding mode of this extension is only defined for HTTP/3
+The forwarded mode of this extension is only defined for HTTP/3
 {{!HTTP3=I-D.ietf-quic-http}} and not any earlier versions of HTTP.

 QUIC proxies only need to understand the Header Form bit, and the connection ID